 V. Vouchers and Payments

-Agencies are encouraged to use State of Montana procurement cards (PCards) when paying suppliers; except for foreign payments.
+Agencies are encouraged to use State of Montana procurement cards (PCards) when paying suppliers, except for foreign payments.
 See section V.(C) below for payments to foreign suppliers.
 If the use of a PCard is not an option, vouchers must be created to pay suppliers.

 Vouchers are created in SABHRS to generate outgoing payments to suppliers.
 Vouchers are entered by following the path Main Menu>Accounts Payable>Vouchers>Add/Update>Regular Entry.
 Payments are created the night that vouchers are approved and are transmitted to the payee the following business day.
 The SABHRS General Ledger (GL) Module journals that are created for a voucher include the following: